NCI Data Catalog

 |

-Proteomic Data Commons (PDC) | PDC provides the cancer research community with open access, highly curated, and standardized biospecimen, clinical, and proteomic data.
-PDC data files are available for analysis in the CRDC Cloud Resources, and the resource also offers analysis tools.
-Data sets include: |
+Proteomics | Proteomic Data Commons (PDC) | You can get open access, highly curated, and standardized biospecimen, clinical, and proteomic data from PDC.
+You can analyze PDC data files using tools found in the CRDC Cloud Resources.
+Data sets include the following:

-The Clinical Proteomic Tumor Analysis Consortium (CPTAC) | CPTAC analyzes cancer biospecimens by mass spectrometry, characterizing and quantifying their constituent proteins, or proteome.
+Proteomics | The Clinical Proteomic Tumor Analysis Consortium (CPTAC) | CPTAC analyzes cancer biospecimens by mass spectrometry, characterizing and quantifying their constituent proteins, or proteome.
 The CPTAC Data Portal is the centralized repository for the dissemination of proteomic data collected by the Proteome Characterization Centers (PCCs). |

-Cancer Target Discovery and Development (CTD2) | CTD2 bridges the gap between the enormous volumes of data generated by genomic characterization studies and the ability to use these data for the development of human cancer therapeutics.
+Target Discovery | Cancer Target Discovery and Development (CTD2) | CTD2 bridges the gap between the enormous volumes of data generated by genomic characterization studies and the ability to use these data for the development of human cancer therapeutics.
 It specializes in using computational and functional genomic approaches to translate next-generation sequencing data, and data from high-throughput and high content small molecule and genetic screens, into clinical applications.
 All data generated are open access.

 |